sahib/timeq/README.md

 - [ ] Profile and optimize a bit more, if possible.
 - [ ] Use a configurable logger for warnings
 - [ ] We crash currently when running out of space.
+- [ ] Figure out error handling.
+If a bucket is unreadable, fail or continue?